-Event Technology Considerations
+How To Research Event Technology

 No matter what site you choose, there are 5 key things to keep in mind when researching event technology:

-Give Sales Reps a Challenge.
-Don’t be afraid to ask them questions about uber specific product features or about the industry as a whole.
+- Give Sales Reps a Challenge.
+Don’t be afraid to ask them questions about specific product features or about the industry as a whole.
 A sales rep who is willing to share information about their competitors in a positive light is one who is looking out for your best interests.

-Read event tech guides.
+- Read event tech guides.
 New reports and benchmark comparisons are just as important (if not more so) than reviews because they’ll add some figures to those facts that you otherwise might not have assumed existed.